santoshkhandekar/JavaPractice/README.md

 # JavaPractice
-This is my own practice
+This is my own practice.
 Author Santosh Khandekar